 Name changed to New Life Ministries in 1997, during the redesign process of the former General Board which later became the Mission and Ministry Board at Annual Conference in 2008.

 Originally called Annual Meeting, this gathering of delegates is the highest authority in the Church of the Brethren.
 It is a generous mixture of business, fellowship, and spiritual worship.
 Annual Conference convenes each year, usually around the last of June or the first of July.
 Brethren make this annual pilgrimage from all over the United States and several foreign countries, because they may be involved with one of the following: an Elected Officer, Congregational Delegate, member of Standing Committee, Music Program, Indoor Exhibit, Outdoor Exhibit, Brethren agencies and their staff, guests, volunteers for the Children's Program, technical support, Program & Arrangements Committee along with the Annual Conference office staff which plans and coordinates everything.
 The first Historical Record of a Brethren denominational meeting took place in 1742, when early leaders perceived a need to ensure doctrinal positions among the widely scattered Brethren settlements.
 Over the years, it has also become a time for renewing many friendships and strengthening new relationships.
 As the denomination continued to grow and administrative entities gradually evolved, several agencies and numerous boards were formed which have reported directly to Annual Conference.
-Currently they are the Brethren Benefit Trust, On Earth Peace Assembly, and Bethany Theological Seminary.
+Currently they are the Brethren Benefit Trust, Bethany Theological Seminary, and On Earth Peace Assembly.

 During the early period of the Brethren immigrations to America, there was no formal conference or representative body to interpret issues of doctrine or practice.
 Denominationalism as we understand it today, in an institutional sense, was completely foreign to them.
 Alexander Mack preferred the word Gemeinde (community) in his personal writings.
 It was fellowship through a mutual faith that best describes these early relationships.
 Congregations tended to be small and autonomous with infrequent visitations by Elders which helped to preserve harmony and unity.
 Because of this infrastructure of small dispersed congregations and the absence of elements precipitating controversy, there existed no compelling reason for the Brethren to meet in a large delegated body for purposes of deciding policy.
 This was about to change with the arrival of the Moravian leader Count Nicholas von Zinzendorf from Czech/Bohemia in 1741.
 He was especially desirous of uniting all German sects under one parent organization, and convened synods to homogenize individual characteristics among the different groups and layout an institutional framework to implement his vision.